Technology companies lead US stocks toward more records

-NEW YORK – Technology companies are once again leading U.S. stocks higher early Wednesday as indexes remain at all-time highs.
+NEW YORK – Technology companies are once again leading U.S. stocks higher Wednesday as indexes remain at all-time highs.
 Chipmakers and well-known companies like Oracle are leading the way.
 South Carolina energy company Scana, which has plunged after it stopped construction of a $9 billion nuclear project, is jumping after it agreed to be bought by Dominion Energy for $7.9 billion in stock.

 Continue Reading Below